World’s largest virtual agentic engineering & quality conference

 Note

-Note: Run every test type in this table on a single AI-native test management platform.
+Note: Run every test type in this table on a single AI-native testing platform.
 TestMu AI brings authoring, execution, and reporting into one workspace, with execution across 10,000+ real devices and 3,000+ browser and OS combinations.
 Try TestMu AI Test Manager free

-Accountability commonly sits with a Test Manager / QA Lead, but ownership is shared:
+Accountability sits with the Test Manager or QA Lead, but ownership is shared across four roles:

 • Test Manager / QA defines strategy, tracks coverage, manages defect triage, and owns release sign-off.
 The responsibility of a test manager also includes team coordination, risk assessment, and ensuring testing aligns with business goals.